 - I don’t know what will happen if it doesn’t succeed.

-The future simple is used to express a voluntary action in the moment
+The future simple is used to express a voluntary action at the moment of speaking

 Usually, it is used for a spontaneous decision right at the moment as we’re making it.